 Another component to look into is the zoning laws.
 While your landlord may designate your space for, say, running a restaurant, you have to make sure the landlord's aims are consistent with the laws of your municipality.
-There are scenarios where a landlord or building owner may think they can lease their space to a certain type of business, but it doesn't match standard zoning laws in the area.
-By aligning these two details, you can ensure that your business can operate without any major legal headaches from the town or city you're operating in.
+There are scenarios in which a landlord or building owner may think they can lease their space to a certain type of business but it doesn't match standard zoning laws in the area.
+By aligning these two details, you can ensure that your business can operate without any major legal headaches from the town or city in which you're operating.

-One of the most important aspects to signing a lease is being able to operate your business to its fullest capacity once you open your doors.
+One of the most important aspects of signing a lease is being able to operate your business to its fullest capacity once you open your doors.
 Many leases have extensive points on noise, smells and equipment.
-Anne Brookes, a tax attorney, said that when she signed a lease for her restaurant, she had to negotiate an "offensive odors stipulation."
+Ann Brookes, a tax attorney, said that when she signed a lease for a restaurant, she had to negotiate an "offensive odors stipulation."

 "The building rules said no offensive odors," she said.
 "Whether a smell is offensive is subjective, so I made sure there was an exception for smells ordinary to a restaurant."

-Gumersell said nuisance laws are important, but so are environmental laws.
-It's important to research basic environmental laws regarding the property before you sign anything.
-These laws can often be missed by landlords, and they could be used against your business.
-Make sure you research this aspect of the lease.
+It's also important to research basic environmental laws regarding the property before you sign anything, Gumersell said.
+Landlords often miss these laws, and they could be used against your business.

 Important commercial lease statutes to keep in mind

-When it comes to actually reviewing your lease, there are some basic aspects to keep in mind.
+There are some key points to keep in mind when you are reviewing your lease.
 Rent structure is probably the most basic and most important aspect of any lease.
-By determining how much you pay per month, as well as how much your rent will increase each year, you can better determine budgets and get a full understanding if you can stay in business in this new space.
+By determining how much you pay per month, as well as how much your rent will increase each year, you can better determine budgets and get a full understanding of whether you can stay in business in this new space.

-In addition to pricing structure, the lease terms are very important.
-Weigh your options and consider short-term vs. long-term leases.
-Long-term leases can be a great investment if you're opening a business in an emerging or growing area.
-Short-term leases provide you with the flexibility to move locations or shutter your business if it doesn't pan out in the way you hoped.
+The lease terms are also very important.
+Consider short-term versus long-term leases.
+Long-term leases can be a great investment if you're opening a business in an emerging or growing area, whereas short-term leases provide you with the flexibility to move locations or shutter your business if it doesn't pan out in the way you hoped.

-Both with payment structure and term, it's important to understand exactly what you're on the hook for each month.
-Ask your potential landlord about the following and how it's paid:
+Both with payment structure and term, make sure you understand exactly what you're on the hook for each month.
+Ask your potential landlord about how the following expenses are paid:

 - Property taxes

-- Modifications – can you adjust the interior or exterior of your space?
+- Modifications (whether you can adjust the interior or exterior of your space)

-Once you've established some basic pricing and term structures to your lease, it's important to dive into some of the less obvious details.
-While your lease will likely vary based on what state you're in, the following are some good examples of statutes to be aware of before signing a lease.
+Once you've established some basic pricing and term structures, it's time to dive into some of the less-obvious details.
+While your lease will likely vary by state, here are some good examples of statutes to be aware of before signing a lease:

-Transfer structure: It's important to iron out how your lease will be transferred if you want to leave the space or your business closes.
-There are generally two structures for transferring, according to Gumersell: assignment of the lease and subletting.
+- Transfer structure.
+Iron out how your lease will be transferred if you want to leave the space or your business closes.
+There are generally two structures for transferring, according to Gumersell: assignment of the lease, and subletting.
 Assignment of the lease means the entire lease is transferred to a new tenant.
 Subletting is when a current tenant keeps his or her name on the lease but receives payment from a new tenant and transfers that money to the landlord.
 In both instances, you usually have to establish prior written consent before the lease transfer.
 This is a very important aspect of your lease to work out.

-Holdover rent: Holdover rent is a rent increase when a tenant stays after the lease has expired.
-It's hard to find a lease, and sometimes when businesses are moving spaces they end up staying longer then their current lease allows while the new one is set up.
-In many contracts, landlords will include that in these instances businesses are on the hook for up to 250% of their normal rent payment per month.
+- Holdover rent.
+Holdover rent is a rent increase when a tenant stays after the lease has expired.
+It's hard to find a lease, and sometimes when businesses are moving spaces, they end up staying longer than their current lease allows while the new one is being set up.
+In many contracts, landlords include a clause stating that, in these instances, businesses are responsible for up to 250% of their normal rent payment per month.
 So, if you stay beyond your allotted time, it could cost you tens of thousands of dollars.
-Gumersell recommends negotiating this aspect down to around 125%.
+Gumersell recommended negotiating this aspect down to around 125%.

-- Non-disturbance agreement: In many cases, if the landlord fails to pay his or her mortgage on the property, your business will still be evicted even if you're making all your payments.
-A non-disturbance agreement, according to Gumersell, says that if this occurs, you'll be permitted to stay and continue paying whatever entity has taken over the building from your landlord.
+- Nondisturbance agreement.
+In many cases, if the landlord fails to pay his or her mortgage on the property, your business will still be evicted even if you're making all of your payments.
+With a nondisturbance agreement, if this occurs, you'll be permitted to stay and continue paying whatever entity has taken over the building from your landlord, Gumersell

 Everything can be negotiated